 |string||The string expression within which to search for substring.
 It can be the name of a column, a string literal, or the result of another scalar function, where the underlying data type can be represented as any character type (such as CHAR or VARCHAR2).|

 |substring||A substring that is believed to occur within string.|

 |start||Optional — The starting point for substring search, specified as a positive integer.
 A character count from the beginning of string, counting from 1.
 To search from the beginning of string, omit this argument or specify a start of 1.
 A start value of 0, the empty string, NULL, or a nonnumeric value cause INSTR to return 0.
 Specifying start as a negative number causes INSTR to return <null>.|

-||Optional A non-zero integer that specifies which occurrence of substring to return when searching from the start position.
+|occurrence||Optional — A non-zero integer that specifies which occurrence of substring to return when searching from the start position.
 The default is to return the position of the first occurrence.|

 INSTR supports specifying start as the starting point for substring search.
 INSTR also support specifying the substring occurrence from that starting point.

 INSTR is case-sensitive.
 Use one of the case-conversion functions to locate both uppercase and lowercase instances of a letter or character string.

 WRITE $SYSTEM.SQL.INSTR("The broken brown briefcase","br",6,2)